Skip to main content

 Course units

 On MRes Art: Exhibition Studies, teaching in the first year will cover methodologies and research skills.
 It will also engage you in the specialist subject of exhibition studies.
-In parallel with this, you will prepare for a personally directed programme of study, your research project.
-In the second year, the emphasis shifts towards independent study and student-led engagement.
-You will pursue and realise your final research project.
-Throughout your studies, you will receive support through tutorials, workshops, group critiques and discussions.
+During the first year, you will begin to define your individual research project in close consultation with tutors.
+During the second year, you will undertake research and writing to bring the project to fruition.
+Throughout your studies, you will receive support through individual and group tutorials, workshops, and seminar discussions.

 Unit 1: Exhibition Histories: Art in the Public Sphere